WalletScrutiny/WalletScrutinyCom/_android/de.fuf.bitbucks.md

 ---

-This app appears to be a custodial service as per their description:

-> The BitBucks Wallet enables instant payments with bitcoin.
-Users register at BitBucks just by entering their phone numbers followed by a validation code sended to them via sms.
->
-> Afterwards users can top-up their BitBucks account with bitcoin by using any other Bitcoin wallet.
-Every transaction within the BitBucks app, as well as the top-up of the account, are free of charge.

-And from their website:
+According to their website:

-> **Pay safely and securely**
+> **Pay safely and securely**<br>
->
-> Your Bitcoin is multi-signature protected and will be stored in the safest wallets.
+  Your Bitcoin is multi-signature protected and will be securely stored in the safest wallets.
 Even if you lose your mobile phone, you will not lose your credit.

-This is a custodial app.
+This is a custodial app and thus **not verifiable**

-Our verdict: **not verifiable**.